 What is FELA?

 FELA stands for the Federal Employers Liability Act, a federal legislation designed to protect the rights of railroad workers who have been injured while on the job.
 Passed by Congress in 1908, FELA helps protect railroad workers to obtain compensation for medical and other costs associated with the injury, including:

 - Past and future lost wages

 - Emotional distress and anguish

-In the case of an accident-related death, FELA provides compensations to the surviving spouse and children or, if the worker has no spouse or children, to the parents or other close family members.
+In the case of an accident-related death, the program provides compensation to injured workers, the surviving spouse and children, or if the worker has no spouse or children, to the parents or other close family members.

 FELA Railroad Worker Compensation: Who’s Eligible?

 FELA protects the rights of any employee who works for a railroad that’s engaged in interstate commerce, including freight and passenger lines.
 That includes employees whose primary responsibilities are not performed in or around trains.
-Compensation may be sought for any work-related injury that results from the negligence or carelessness of the company, a supervisor or a fellow employee, and claims can be filed directly against the employer or through a suit filed in state or federal court.
+Compensation may be sought for any work-related injury that results from the negligence or carelessness of the railroad employee, company, supervisor, or a fellow employee, and claims can be filed directly against the employer or through a suit filed in state or federal court.

 Some of the most common types of instances of negligence involve the following: